This post is about developing your story from the inciting moment through the midpoint to the moment of truth for your main character.

 These aren’t inviolable rules, but they’re worth exploring.
 One thing is certain though.
 From the midpoint to the moment of truth, you have to start raising the stakes.
 And that means — you guessed it — more conflict.

 Turn up the heat …

-In Lisa Scottoline’s page-turning legal thriller, Dirty Blonde, her main character, a federal judge called Cate Fante, is faced with major conflict at the middle of the story.
+In Lisa Scottoline’s page-turning legal thriller, Dirty Blonde, her main character, a federal judge called Cate Fante, is faced with major conflict in the middle of the story.
 It’s when her world implodes, and her private life and secrets are laid bare to everyone.
-Scottoline raises the conflict like someone turning the rheostat up with cruel relish— making things very hot and uncomfortable for Cate.
+Scottoline raises the conflict like someone turning the thermostat up with cruel relish— making things very hot and uncomfortable for Cate.
 (In fact, she even puts Cate in a setting that looks and feels like hell on earth.)

 How does she do it?
-Cate’s role as a judge is jeopardy.
+Cate’s role as a judge is in jeopardy.
 She’s lost her boyfriend.
 Her best friend and her autistic child are at risk.
 There’s a madman, bent on revenge, looking to kill her.
 It doesn’t get more intense than this.
 I think you can guess from how bad things are in the middle how it all ends.

 However, in a moment of truth, she learns something about her past and the mother she never really understood — and, more important, about herself — and this gives her the courage to fight on to the end.

 In my novel, I realised that there wasn’t enough conflict.
 I had to look at what could be taken away from Jenna and Matt.
 It wasn’t enough that they were in jeopardy — but their actions had to have consequences for their families, their careers, and so on.
 It is a challenge, but ask yourself: What does my main character have to lose?
 And is it worth fighting for?
 Really worth fighting for?